JupyterDataViz/Interactive-Data-Visualization-for-mathemtics-using-Jupyter-Notebook/README.md

 ![Project Visualization](images/line.jpg)

-- this image is an other of the outputs of the project that shows the cube root operation in geometric shape:
+- the below image image is another of the outputs of the project that shows the cube root operation in geometric shape:
 ![Project Visualization](images/cuberoot.jpg)

-- this image is an other of the outputs of the project that shows the square root operation of the imperfect numbers by deep learning algorithms:
+- the below image belongs to the another outputs of the project that shows the square root operation of the imperfect numbers by deep learning algorithms:
 ![Project Visualization](images/rootbyDL.jpg)

 ## Installation